b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 make install
 ```

-After installation, you should verify that the package is installed correctly by running by trying to
+After installation, you should verify that the package is installed correctly by confirming what
-confirm what version of the package has just been installed.
+version of the package has just been installed.

 **2. Environment Tweaks: Personalizing Your Console:**